-Unless it is stated differently in the task description all competition take-offs and landings must be completed within a deck 100m x 25m.
+Unless it is stated differently in the task description all competition take-offs and landings must be completed within the marked deck.
 The penalty for failing to take off or land entirely within the deck will be 20% - 50% of pilot score, as briefed.